zooba/python-api-pep/PEP.md

 This section is included to efficiently provide an overview of the overall design.
 It is not the actual guidance, and the examples here may bear no relation to the specifics below.

-The CPython API is the full set of defined interfaces into CPython, including the Python language, all items in the standard library, all C APIs, file formats, bytecode, etc. Each of these come with different ideas of who should use them (for example, public or internal), how broadly they apply (for example, all Python runtimes or only CPython), when they may change (for example, stable or unstable), which should depend on which (for example, cross-module coupling), and when they may be used at all (for example, compiled-in or out).
+The CPython API is the full set of defined contracts provided by CPython, including the Python language itself, all items in the standard library, all C APIs, file formats, bytecode, etc. Each API element's contract defines who may use it (for example, public or internal), how broadly it applies (for example, all Python runtimes or only CPython), when the contract may change (for example, stable or unstable), which API elements may depend on which (for example, cross-module coupling), and when they may be available (for example, compiled-in or out).

-For the most part, there are existing definitions for these that are understood.
+For the most part, the existing contracts are well understood.
+Public versus internal.
+Abstract versus concrete.
+Platform-specific versus generic.
 However, the lack of formality around these definitions make it difficult to discuss edge cases, difficult to make decisions, and difficult for newcomers to learn how various aspects of CPython are designed and built.

 In this PEP, we create specific categories for the generality and coupling of the CPython API, and use these to define levels of accessibility, stability and availability.
 We use a metaphor of "rings" for generality (stability and accessibility) and "layers" for coupling (stability and availability).